ashsecurity/ashsecurity.github.io/_drafts/2019-05-22-ArcSight-Developing-Custom-Sysmon-Logs-Parser.md

 event.oldFileCreateTime=__parseMultipleTimeStamp(PreviousCreationUtcTime,"dd/MM/yyyy HH\:mm\:ss.SSS","yyyy-MM-dd HH\:mm\:ss.SSS")
 ```

-Next generic mappings will be done for file hashes, so that MD5 is mapped to the *fileHash* and SHA256 to the *oldFileHash* fields.
+Next generic mappings will be done for the file hashes, so that MD5 is mapped to the *fileHash* and SHA256 to the *oldFileHash* fields.

+> **Note:** Hashing algorithms are configured in the Sysmon config file.
+Below regex parsings are specific to the SHA 256 and MD5, so make sure to correct them in case you will decide to use other hashing algorithms.

 ```
 event.fileHash=__regexToken(Hashes,"MD5=(\\S+)\\,")
 event.oldFileHash=__regexToken(Hashes,"SHA256=(\\S+)")
 ```

 Finally we proceed to start actual mapping of the data fields.
-For the EventData section of the logged event the fields are being processed automatically, so we do not need to create tokens in advance, therefore we can use field names that appear in the log directly.
+For the EventData section of the event the fields are being processed automatically, so we do not need to create special tokens and we can use field names that appear in the log directly.

-In our case we will create mapping for the one event # 1.
-As a personal exercise, I would recommend taking it further and develop mappings for the rest of the events.
+In this blog post I will create mapping for the one event # 1.
+As a personal exercise, I would recommend you taking it further and develop mappings for the rest of the events.

 ```
 conditionalmap.count=1